- 2 Bedrooms

 - Hotel resort

 Multiple swimming pools and hot tubs, first class exercise facilities, poolside bars and eateries.
 This offering will be ocean front, the most desired location.
-Rooms are clean, roomy and offer top notch luxury.
+Rooms are clean, cavernous and offer top notch luxury.
 Numerous activities in Myrtle Beach sure to entice everybody’s interests.

 About the Area